joshuaalpuerto/node-ddd-boilerplate/README.md

 2. Install `yarn` - `npm install -g yarn`.
 3. Use a smart `.npmrc`.
 By default, `npm` doesn’t save installed dependencies to package.json (and you should always track your dependencies!).

+### NOTE:
+If you encounter installation issues with `bcrypt` you need to install [node-gyp](https://github.com/nodejs/node-gyp) first.
+If you update your node version to latest and you encountered compatibility issues:
+1. Ensure that there is no `pm2` runnign `pm2 list` (if there is kill the process)
+2. You have to rebuild your bcrypt running this command `npm rebuild bcrypt --update-binary`

 ## Docker support

 **Prerequisites**